decentralized-identity/universal-resolver/docs/driver-development.md

 ## Driver Rules

-- The DID method implemented by the driver must be registered in the [DID Method Registry](https://w3c.github.io/did-spec-registries/#did-methods) of the W3C DID WG.
+- The DID method implemented by the driver must have a specification that is registered in the [DID Method Registry](https://w3c.github.io/did-spec-registries/#did-methods) of the W3C DID WG.
 - Multiple drivers for the same DID method are allowed and can be listed in the README, but only one can be included in the configuration.
 In this case, the DIF I&D WG will choose a default.